AngelinaNSS/AngelinaNSS/README.md

 # Introduction

-# Have you ever needed to take medication or vitamins at a certain scheduled time?
+# Do you ever forget to take medication or vitamins at a certain scheduled time?

 For my Automation Project, I have created a "simple reminder program," to help me remember to take certain vitamins I need during the winter.
 I grew up in Canada so I am used to long, dark, cold winters.
 This problem causes many individuals to experience very low vitamin D levels, which is a vitamin that is also needed for our bodies to absorb calcium.
 Me and my family are annually prescribed vitamin D tablets, however, I always forget to take these tablets on a daily basis.
 Now that I am living in Germany, I want to make it a priorityy to take the necessary vitamins I need to stay healthy and prevent illness.
 With this automation, it has encouraged and reminded me to take my tablets daily, and has helped me with my forgetfulness.